ericmjl/art-of-effective-scientific-communication/slides.md

 ## fresh eyes

-I tackled one idea per day, and only wrote what I had inspiration for.
+I tackled one idea per day, and prioritized what I had inspiration for.

-## feedback
+##

-I found peers who looked like my intended audience to tell me where they couldn't understand what I was writing.

 # contact